 Capital Gains Tax (CGT) is a term you’ll often hear as tax time draws near.
 Here are some of the basics of CGT and when you're required to pay it.

-Basically, if you buy shares, property, or other assets for one price and sell them for another price, the difference between the amounts is your capital gain or capital loss.
+Basically, most but not all the shares, property, or other assets you buy are subject to the CGT rules.
+In most cases, if you buy for one price and sell them for another price, the difference between the amounts is your capital gain or capital loss.

 The amount of Capital Gains Tax you’ll pay depends on factors including how long you’ve owned the asset, what your marginal tax rate is, and whether you’ve also made any capital losses.